 The correspondence of macrocosm and microcosm depends upon the existence of some similarity between the physical systems we have just reviewed and the biological system in man.
 Maimonides' ideas about human biology held up better than his ideas about cosmology and physics.
 After all, physicians earn their keep when they cure people.
 Still, his general ideas endure better than his specific prescriptions.
 As a doctor he was no innovator, but was famous for restating and summarizing what was known.
-Although he did do serious medical interventions, he was what we would today call a holistic practitioner, calling for dietary balance, exercise, bathing, and so on (a good brief introduction is Mishneh Torah, Deot, ch.
+He was what we would today call a holistic practitioner, calling for dietary balance, exercise, bathing, and so on (a good brief introduction is Mishneh Torah, Deot, ch.
 4).